Industrial Intrusion CTF

 http://<target-ip> [200 OK] Country[RESERVED][ZZ], HTML5, HTTPServer[Ubuntu Linux][nginx/1.24.0 (Ubuntu)], IP[<target-ip>], Title[Welcome to nginx!], nginx[1.24.0]

-• When I tried to upload a blank YAML config I get the 403 unauthorized error code as well as submitting a test string.
+- When I tried to upload a blank YAML config I get the 403 unauthorized server error code.

 2025-06-28T20:04:07 STARTUP CONFIG: {'SIGNATURE': 'secr3tFTW192d2390', 'PLCS': [{'id': 'PLC-101', 'ip': '192.168.10.11'}, {'id': 'PLC-102', 'ip': '192.168.10.12'}], 'SENSORS': [{'name': 'FlowRate', 'unit': 'L/s'}, {'name': 'Pressure', 'unit': 'bar'}]}